tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

 `md:attributes` field is also extracted.
 This enables the API to construct an `xarray.DataArray` object with the associated attributes and coordinates.
 Numpy is supported too.

+### BLOCKZSIZE

+TODO

 ## FAQ

 ::: details Is it supported by QGIS? {close}
-If you open a mGeoTIFF file in QGIS, QGIS will display a `special` band names that are generated by `mrio`.
+If you open a mGeoTIFF file in QGIS, QGIS will display a `special` band name that are generated by `mrio`.
+Check BLOCKZSIZE for more details about problems with visualization.
 :::

 ::: details Is it supported by GDAL? {close}
-Not natively.
-However, as mCOG is a COG file, it can be read by GDAL.
-That is actually what Python API does.
-It uses GDAL to read the file and then it virtually reshapes the data to the original shape.
+Not natively. **mrio** was developed to manage n-dimensional data within our deep learning pipelines.
+Depending on community feedback, we would be happy to develop a dedicated GDAL driver to enhance interoperability in other programming languages.
+However, since **mCOG** is a Cloud-Optimized GeoTIFF (COG), it can already be read by GDAL.
+In fact, that is actually what the current Python API does.
+It uses GDAL to read the file, and then it virtually reshapes the data to the original shape.
 :::

 ::: details Which programming languages are supported? {close}
 The `mrio` API is currently available in Python.
-However, we have plans to support R and Julia in the future.
 :::

 ::: details Can I use it with TensorFlow or PyTorch? {close}